LordNoisy/DeltaTime/README.md

 # DeltaTime Minecraft Mod

-This mod aims to seperate certain functions from TPS, instead opting for them to use a delta time approach.
+This mod aims to separate certain functions from TPS, instead opting for them to use a delta time approach.

 ## Features

 FINISHED:

-WIP:
+PLANNED:
-- Eating is seperated from DeltaTime
+- Separate Eating
+- Separate XP Pickup
+- Separate Item Pickup
+- More as I think of them :)

 ## Setup